apike/allenpike.com/_posts/2022-12-01-dungeons-devs-simulation-roleplaying.md

 Luckily for those of us in software, our work is typically lower stakes.
 We can build most of our skills with reading, experimentation, reflection, and the occasional simulated high-stakes difficult conversation.

-Next time somebody on your team is facing such a challenge that merits it, break out ~~the Dungeon Master’s Guide~~ this blog post and give it a try.
+Next time somebody on your team is facing a challenge that merits it, break out ~~the Dungeon Master’s Guide~~ this blog post and give it a try.